Atlas-OS/docs/docs/getting-started/post-installation/configuration/advanced-configuration.md

+---
+description: An overview of all advanced configuration options installed by the AtlasOS playbook
+icon: material/sign-caution
+---

 # Advanced Configuration

 If you do not know what you are doing, please skip this section in order not to bring any harm to your PC.